The mirror conjecture for minuscule flag varieties: An enumerative formula

-In the isomorphism~\eqref{mirror-h}, the left-hand side is of Hodge-Tate type, namely $H^{2i}=H^{(i,i)}$, because it is spanned by the Schubert classes $\sigma_w$ which are algebraic.
-In the mirror isomorphism, $H^*(G^\vee/P^\vee)$ being of Hodge-Tate type translates to $(\mathring{G/P},f_t)$ being pure in in the sense that $\BK_{(G,P)}(\hbar)$ is a complex supported in one-degree.
-We have also verified parts of~\cite[Conj.~3.11]{Katzarkov-Kontsevich-Pantev:LG-models} concerning the matching of nc-Hodge structures on both sides of~\eqref{mirror-h}, in particular on the right-hand side we have identified the irregular Hodge filtration constructed by Deligne and J.-D.~Yu~\cite{Esnault-Sabbah-Yu}.
+In the isomorphism~\eqref{mirror-h}, the left-hand side is of Hodge--Tate type, namely $H^{2i}=H^{(i,i)}$, because it is spanned by the Schubert classes $\sigma_w$ which are algebraic.
+In the mirror isomorphism, $H^*(G^\vee/P^\vee)$ being of Hodge--Tate type translates to $(\mathring{G/P},f_t)$ being pure in the sense that $\BK_{(G,P)}$ is a complex supported in one-degree.
+We obtain also parts of~\cite[Conj.3.11]{Katzarkov-Kontsevich-Pantev:LG-models} concerning the matching of nc-Hodge structures on both sides of~\eqref{mirror-h}, in particular on the right-hand side we have identified the irregular Hodge filtration constructed by Deligne and J.-D.~Yu~\cite{Esnault-Sabbah-Yu}.
 For the case of certain toric mirror pairs this matching and much more is established in~\cite{Reichelt-Sevenheck:hypergeometric-Hodge} and~\cite{Mochizuki:twistor-GKZ}.

-\begin{remark} We observe that in the case of $\P^n$, the above essentially amounts to a remarkable theorem of Dwork and Sperber~\cite{Sperber:hyperKloosterman-congruences} on the slopes of hyper-Kloosterman sums.
-Thus we are led to conjecture that the slopes of the minuscule Kloosterman sums $\Kl_{(G,\varpi_\ki)}$ can be read from the cohomology of $G^\vee/P^\vee$.
-This would follow from a suitable $p$-adic comparison isomorphism for differential equations of exponential type between Dwork $p$-adic cohomology and complex Hodge theory, which does not seem to be available in the literature yet.
+\begin{remark} We observe that in the case of $\P^n$, the above essentially amounts to a remarkable theorem of Sperber~\cite{Sperber:hyperKloosterman-congruences} on the slopes of hyper-Kloosterman sums.
+Thus we are led to conjecture that for almost all primes, the slopes of the minuscule Kloosterman sums $\Kl_{(G,\varpi_\ki)}$ can be read from the cohomology of $G^\vee/P^\vee$.
+This would follow\footnote{Added after submission: Our conjecture can now be established from the main result of Xu--Zhu~\cite[Thm.5.3.2.(1)]{Xu-Zhu} as follows.
+They construct an overconvergent \(F\)-isocrystal which is a \(p\)-adic companion of the Kloosterman \(\ell\)-adic sheaf \(\Kl_G\) of~\cite{HNY}, and show that its Newton polygon is the half-sum of positive co-roots \(\rho^\vee\) for almost all primes.
+The slopes of the minuscule Kloosterman sums $\Kl_{(G,\varpi_\ki)}$ under the minuscule representation \(V_{\varpi_\ki}\) are therefore \(\langle w\varpi_\ki,\rho^\vee \rangle + \langle \varpi_\ki,\rho^\vee \rangle\) for \(w\in W^P\) (recall from \S\ref{sub:minuscule} that the weigths of \(V_{\varpi_\ki}\) are the orbit \(W\cdot \varpi_\ki\)).
+For every \(d\ge 0\), the number of \(w\in W^P\) such that \(\langle w\varpi_\ki,\rho^\vee \rangle + \langle \varpi_\ki,\rho^\vee \rangle=d\) coincides with the Betti number \(\dim H^{2d}(G^\vee/P^\vee)\) (see the proof of Proposition~\ref{p:Lefschetz-sl2}).} from a suitable $p$-adic comparison isomorphism for differential equations of exponential type between Dwork $p$-adic cohomology and complex Hodge theory, which does not seem to be available in the literature yet.
 Interestingly the same Hodge numbers appear in the $(\mathfrak{g},K)$-cohomology of a certain $L$-packet of discrete series~\cite{Gross:minuscule-principalsl2}. \end{remark}